markusweiss/website/README.md

 ## 19-07-24

 in holiday mode
+-->

 ## 18-07-24

-decision ti cancel jam and do a rework
+decision to cancel jam and do a rework
--->

 ## 16-07-24